 It's Bigger Out Here

-Exterior projects tend to be larger in size than interior projects - it's a simple fact that there are often lots more room outside than in.
+Exterior rock panel projects tend to be larger in size than interior projects - it's a simple fact that there are often lots more room outside than in.
 Our panel system allows for installers to achieve installation rates closely mirroring tile, far outpacing hand stacked loose stone, allowing for exterior stone veneer projects to be completed more quickly and cost-effectively.
 We also have a larger format XL Rock Panels, featuring larger individual stone sizes than the Standard Series, is an ideal fit for many exterior stone cladding projects which would benefit from a larger and therefore more consistent look over a large installation.

 Setting Boundaries - Pushing the Limit

-Stacked stone exterior walls have long served the purposes of defining boundaries - be it defining a plot of land or fortifying an impenetrable castle.
+Stacked stone veneer exterior walls have long served the purposes of defining boundaries - be it defining a plot of land or fortifying an impenetrable castle.
 Staxstone Standard and XL Series Rock Panels are an ideal product for outside stone walls because of the high volume output made possible by the panel system.
 Never has having an exterior stacked stone wall been easier or more affordable.

 An Open Book of Possibilities